MatiasCarabella/youtube-search-API/README.md

 php artisan key:generate
 ```

-**All done**, from now on you can run the project from its root folder with the following command:
+**All done!** From now on you can run the project from its root folder with the following command:
 ```
 php artisan serve
 ```